KobayashiComputing/DailyDues/dev_diary.md

 Hmmm... updating the window is not working the way I thought it would, so need to look closely at [this page](https://freesimplegui.readthedocs.io/en/latest/#pattern-2-b-persistent-window-multiple-reads-using-an-event-loop-updates-data-in-window) in the docs.

+## 2025-08-29: (Friday)
+After reading the documentation (what a concept!), I was able to update the 'button_color' setting for the buttons for specific tasks.
+The state changes from 'ready' to 'current' to 'paused' and for switching to a new task are all working.

+I think the next step will be to connect with a database (using SQLite at least for the beginning).
+This will allow me to save the task info, so I can then start keeping track of time spent on each task.